 “Battle suit, ‘Attrition’!
 Fully charged and ready to go!”

-With a few loud blasts of heavy gunfire in the air, “Zion, aka ‘BLASTphemy’!
-Online!
-Ready to go!
+With a few loud blasts of heavy gunfire in the air, “Zion, aka ‘BLASTphemy’ is online!
 Let’s rock, baby!”

 “‘Hell-Razor’, clocking in!
 I’m a go!”

 I knew that I was supposed to be team leader for this mission, but there was something about the overwhelming cluster of daylight Nosferatu vampires in this sector that had me worrying for the loyal members of my urban platoon.
-There were WAY too many of them for just the six of us to handle alone.
-This mission required more than just the strategy and skill to spontaneously wiggle our way out of this situation!
-It required a level of pure dumb luck that hardly seemed worth the risk for a random search and rescue mission.
+There were WAY too many for just the six of us to handle alone.
+This mission required more than just enough strategy and skill to spontaneously wiggle our way out of this situation…it required a level of pure dumb luck that hardly seemed worth the risk for a random search and rescue mission.
 Especially since we had no idea what we were looking for here.
-The ‘God’s Eye’ initiative just kept us searching for hostiles to neutralize while bringing back as many legalized civilians as we could find to base.
+The ‘God’s Eye’ initiative just kept us looking for hostiles to neutralize while bringing back as many legalized civilians as we could back to base.
 Our detail wasn’t given much more info than that.

 “Does anybody have an elevated view of the situation?
 Somebody talk to me!”
 I hollered into the com in my suit.

 BLASTphemy shouted, “Bring ’em on!
-They didn’t make these guns and give us all this ammo for us to just stand around looking pretty!
-Let’s send these vampire scumbags straight back to HELL where they belong!
+They didn’t make these guns and this ammo just to have us looking pretty!
+Let’s send these vampire scumbags straight to HELL where they belong!
 I’m moving in!”

 I shouted, “Do NOT engage!
 I repeat, do NOT engage!
 Just hold the perimeter for now!
 Wait on my order!”
-I tapped a few buttons on the armband of my suit to get a holographic map of our surroundings.
-“This says that the detected distress signals are just a few blocks West from our current location!
+I tapped a few buttons on the arm of my suit to get a holographic map of our surroundings.
+“This says that the detected distress signals were just a few blocks West from our current location!
 Who’s got visual?”

-The year is 2118, and what ever civilization that my great grandparents were a part of here in Old Chicago?
-It′s gone.
+The year is 2118…and what ever civilization that my great grandparents were a part of here in Old Chicago?
+It long gone.
 And it has been for almost a century now.

-Once the V’s were exposed, and the ‘puppet show’ peace talks had come to an end, the mass exterminations began.
-We hunted them down and wiped out their numbers during the day, while they retaliated by wiping out our numbers at night.
+Once the V’s were exposed, and the ‘puppet show’ peace talks had come to an end…the mass exterminations began.
+We hunted them down and wiped out their numbers during the day…while they retaliated by wiping out our numbers at night.
 The soldiers of vampire-kind are strong.
 SO strong!
 Those who are born into darkness are faster than we humans are.
 More powerful.
 More agile.
-And despite that power often being hidden behind the face of your average teenager in most cases, they are not to be trusted.
-Vampires possess a plethora of magical abilities that we can’t predict, and therefore have no protocols in place to defend ourselves against if it comes down to a one on one confrontation.
+And despite that power often being hidden behind the face of your average teenager in most cases…they are not to be trusted.
+Vampires possess a plethora of magical abilities that we can’t predict, and therefore have no protocols in place to defend ourselves if it comes down to a one on one confrontation.

-To keep from being totally powerless against them, science stepped in to design our cybernetic battle suits.
-Flexible metal that gave us freedom of movement and access to a variety of different weapons in the field, but also strong enough to take some serious punishment while we were out there in the city ruins.
-Our enhancements, hopefully giving us the edge needed to compete with the supernatural extras being used against us.
+To keep from being powerless against them, science stepped in to design our cybernetic battle suits.
+Flexible metal that gave us freedom of movement and access to different weapons in the field, but also strong enough to take some serious punishment while we were out there in the city ruins.
+Our enhancements, hopefully giving us the edge to compete and match the supernatural extras being used against us.
 I can’t say that I don’t get surprised every now and then though.
-Those vampires, they’re all so different.
+Those vampires…they’re all so different.
 Tricky.
-As usual, technology has no way to keep up with the speed of nature′s evolution.
+As usual, technology has no way to keep up with the speed of nature.
 For every puzzle we solve, their dark purpose creates twenty more.
-It can be a terrifying situation to think about.
+It can be terrifying.

 The beginning of the war between species was inevitable.
-In fact, the killer commands were given much sooner than the rest of the world was expecting.
-In this day and age, the ridiculous masquerade of there being a separation of church and state has become extinct.
+In fact, the killer commands were given much sooner than the world was expecting.
+In this day and age, the ridiculous masquerade that there is a separation of church and state has become extinct.
 There’s no need to bother with the illusion anymore.
 Both operate as a single unit and do all they can to wipe out the filthy burden of sin while providing what’s ‘best’ for the rest of us.
-When the vampire war was on the brink of being a reality, the escalation took place in a matter of weeks.
+When the vampire war was on the brink of being a reality…the escalation took place in a matter of weeks.
 The church used its influence and manipulated the faith of its blind followers to begin the massacre.
 And the government used its influence to manipulate the non-religious with repetitive slogans and propaganda, questioning people’s ‘patriotism’ and loyalty to the state if they didn’t join in the horrific acts taking place.
-Then both sides used the media as the flammable kindling, adding kerosene to fuel the fire on both sides.
+Then both sides used the media as the flammable kindling and kerosene to fuel the fire for both sides.
 Planting the seeds for a vampire holocaust and letting the loudmouth voices of the internet tend the garden until the fruits of an all out war were just ripe enough for the picking.

 The United Church Of America gave me focus.
 Purpose.
-They gave me a list of adversaries that could not be tolerated, and told me that I was doing good work in the world when I fought against them and worked hard to erase them from reality.
-But, am I really blessed?
+They gave me a list of adversaries that could not be tolerated, and told me that I was doing good work in the world when I fought against them and worked to erase them from reality.
+But…am I really?

-…”If I died for this cause today, right here, right now…would I really understand what it was that I was originally fighting for?
+…”If I died for this cause today, right here, right now….would I really understand what I was fighting for?
 Is the vampire infestation really our biggest threat?
-Or is it the people who tell us what to be afraid of and how to angrily wipe them out of existence for causing us a moment of discomfort?
-Who are the true monsters in this scenario?”
-My rational mind just won′t let questions like these go unanswered.
-A deeper part of me NEEDS to know.
+Or is it the people who tell us what to be afraid of and how to angrily wipe them out of existence the true monsters in this scenario?”

-It’s a conflict that I keep to myself for fear of being cast out.
-In a time when religion and politics are one and the same, questioning your faith makes you a terrorist.
-A cult like following will justify MURDERING you for going against their forced beliefs.
-And with no government resistance…such things are deemed intolerable by the state.
-No political figure can get elected unless he pleases the church, and once elected, laws are put into place to allow those same churches to do whatever they please, without question or consequence. ′God′ is in charge of every decision we make now.
-I sometimes wonder if vampire life is any different.
-If maybe, they have a different perspective of the way things should be…and it is simply accepted…and not enforced through fear and violence.
+It’s a conflict that I keep to myself.
+In a time when religion and politics are one and the same…questioning your faith makes you a terrorist.
+Such things are intolerable.
+No political figure can get elected unless he pleases the church, and once elected, laws are put into place to allow those same churches do whatever they want.
+I sometimes wonder if vampire life is different.
+If maybe…they have a different perspective of the way things should be.

 But that’s not something that I’m going to worry about right now.